-- Graduation from a CAPTE (Commission on Accreditation of Physical Therapy Education) physical therapy program - License to practice physical therapy in Arizona upon acceptance, prior to matriculation. - Employment in an approved clinical practice in Arizona with an approved clinical mentor - Personal malpractice liability coverage required upon acceptance, prior to matriculation.
+- License to practice physical therapy in Arizona - Employment in an approved clinical practice in Arizona with an approved clinical mentor - Personal malpractice liability coverage is required

 Clinical Requirements

 - Resident must be employed in an approved physical therapy clinical setting in Arizona with a wide variety of patients with orthopedic musculoskeletal conditions - Resident must have an APTA orthopedic certified specialist provide 2.5 hours of one-on-one mentoring in patient care per week.
 Mentoring for each resident is an organized collaboration between the "site mentor" and core University faculty.